mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 > “Let’s get you to the next level.
 I think you are ready to start leading a project.”

 After a short chat, I agreed to be responsible for open sourcing React Native for Android.
-Our team built React Native for Android and a small number of teams inside Facebook started using it.
-The next challenge was to turn it into an open source project.
+Our team built React Native for Android.
+Another team inside Facebook used it to ship a new app.
+The next challenge was to turn the project into an open source project.

 I needed to figure out a plan and start executing on it.
 Three other engineers from the React Native team would join a few weeks later.
 We had a **hard deadline** — our engineering director would announce React Native for Android in a confence keynote.

 So here I was, with a brand new goal and no plan.
 I set out to do some research.
-I needed to figure out how to sync the code between Facebook's gigantic monorepo and GitHub, how to make sure the code builds on both sides, and how to add support for Android into our open source tooling.
-The details are outside the scope of this article but if you are interested, these [slides](https://speakerdeck.com/mkonicek/under-the-hood-of-react-native?slide=51) explain the process.
+I had to figure out how to sync the code between Facebook's gigantic monorepo and GitHub, make sure the code builds on both sides, and add support for Android into our open source tooling.
+The details are outside the scope of this article but if you are interested, [these slides](https://speakerdeck.com/mkonicek/under-the-hood-of-react-native?slide=51) explain the process.

-After a bit of research I had a rough plan in my head and started executing on it.
-Then came the real challenge: _three other engineers joined me, and expected me to tell them what to work on_ 😱 If this sounds scary — good!
+After a bit of research I had a rough plan and started executing on it.
+Then came the real challenge: _Three other engineers joined me, and expected me to tell them what to do_ 😱

+If this sounds scary — good!
 Accepting scary challenges is the best way to learn quickly.

 I made lots of mistakes and learned many lessons.
 It was not easy but I learned how to coordinate the team so the pieces built by different people fit together.
 We shipped on time and the project was a success.
-The rest of the article documents what I learned during the project as well as other projects that came in the years to follow.
+The rest of the article documents what I learned during the project as well as other projects since then.

 ## The basics